mcaimi/kserve-diffusers-demo/README.md

 - "width" and "height": size of the generated image
 - "guidance_scale": the guidance scale value to feed to the neural network
 - "seed": if specified, use this value as the generation seed.
+- "scheduler": Noise Scheduler to use during generation (DPM++ 2M, DPM++ SDE, Euler and Euler a, Heun and LMS)